JamesLavin/local_hexdocs/README.md

 1) Create a `/packages` subdirectory by running `mkdir packages`

-2) Create at least one file within `/packages` containing at least one package name
+2) Create at least one file containing at least one package name -- one line per package name -- within `/packages`

 You can create a new file (with any name you desire) inside `/packages` and/or you can copy `popular_packages.txt` and/or `default_packages.txt` to the `/packages` subdirectory.
 For example: